Kansas City Healthcare Fraud Defense Attorneys

-Former Justice Department Lawyers Zealously Represent Physicians, Pharmacies, and Business Owners in Health Care Fraud Defense in Kansas City
+Former Justice Department Lawyers Zealously Represent Physicians, Pharmacies, and Business Owners as Kansas City Healthcare Fraud Defense Attorneys

-Health care professionals in Kansas City and surrounding communities in Missouri seek out Oberheiden, P.C. for assistance implementing health care compliance practices, Medicare audits, and investigations by federal agencies to answer for charges in federal criminal court.
+Healthcare professionals in Kansas City and surrounding communities in Missouri seek out Oberheiden, P.C. for assistance implementing healthcare compliance practices, Medicare audits, and investigations by federal agencies to answer for charges in federal criminal court.
+Using the experienced Kansas City Healthcare Fraud Defense Attorneys at Oberheiden, P.C. provides access to:

 - 100 Years of Justice Department Experience